 OTT providers are, in the phrasing of the new legislation, ‘data controllers’, an entity that decides the purpose and manner in which data will be used, and as such they have responsibilities.

 One of the key areas here involves consent.
 Under the GDPR, consent given by the customer is valid only if customers give it freely, based on clear and specific information for each processing operation needed.
-Under the old rulings such operations could be bundled together; that is no longer the case.
+Under the old rulings, such operations could be bundled together; that is no longer the case.

 OTT service providers must also guarantee additional rights for their customers, mainly the right to be forgotten and the right to data portability, in that their data can be transmitted from one controller to another wherever this is technically feasible.
 Indeed, the wording here goes so far as to suggest that: “Data controllers should be encouraged to develop interoperable formats that enable data portability.”

 Customers also have more rights to access their data and see what is being kept on them.
-Currently this involves a Subject Access Request and allows businesses to charge a nominal fee for access.
-This has historically limited the amount of requests made.
+Currently, this involves a Subject Access Request and allows businesses to charge a nominal fee for access.
+This has historically limited the number of requests made.
 The GDPR scraps this entirely and introduces a new framework where requests for personal information can be made entirely free of charge.
 Businesses will then have one month to comply.

 Any Data Controller with over 250 employees is going to have to provide documentation describing what information is being collected on customers and why, and how it is secured.
 On top of that, organizations that feature what the GDPR refers to as "regular and systematic monitoring" of individuals will be obliged to employ a data protection officer who reports to senior members of staff and acts as first point of contact for data issues both internally and externally.

-3. OTT service providers have greater responsibility over data processing activities performed by third party suppliers
+3. OTT service providers have greater responsibility over data processing activities performed by third-party suppliers

 ‘Data Processors’ are effectively anyone or anything that processes personal data on behalf of the controllers, and this is one part of the legislation that is going to add a great deal of complexity to any outsourcing arrangements that OTT providers might have entered into.
 That affects cloud TV platform providers, IaaS providers such as Amazon AWS, Microsoft Azure, or Google Cloud; or any sub-contractor that is processing data, such as a marketing agency.